Chrimo02/Linux-Command/README.md

 ## Overview
 This project implements a limited version of the `grep` command in C as part of a portfolio assignment for the System-Oriented Programming course.
 The program allows users to search for patterns within files and directories, supporting concurrency, dynamic data structures, and integration with Linux pipelines.

+Please watch grep.mp4 to get a quick introduction into this project.

 ## Features
 - Search for a pattern in one or multiple files.
 - Support for command-line arguments to configure behavior.